apache/iotdb/README.md

 IoTDB> exit
 ```

-For more information about the commands supported by IoTDB SQL, please see [User Guide](https://iotdb.apache.org/UserGuide/Master/QuickStart/QuickStart.html).
+For more information about the commands supported by IoTDB SQL, please see [SQL Reference](https://iotdb.apache.org/UserGuide/Master/Appendix/SQL-Reference.html).

 ### Stop IoTDB